Serbian Armed Forces: Marches and marching music

 The Serbian military was the first to pioneer the high-step as a military step.
 It is similar to the goose step, with the difference being that the knee is bent at the top of the arc.
 It was used by the Royal Yugoslav Army and at the time was called the "male step".
 The Yugoslav People's Army abandoned it after World War II, being in use for over two decades before being replaced by high-stepping in the 1975 Victory Day Parade, to assert itself as independent from Soviet influence.
 High-stepping is still used today by Serbian Armed Forces.

-March Music

 There are several marches in use in Serbian Armed Forces.
 The standard one is Parade March (Paradni marš), while the Guard uses its own Guard March (Gardijski marš) as standard march music.
 Also frequently used and the most popular and recognizable by the general public in Serbia is famous March on the Drina (Marš na Drinu).
 Other frequently used march is Vojvoda Stepa Stepanović March (Marš vojvode Stepe Stepanovića).